summa-tx/coins/README.md

 ## Project Architecture

-The project is built around the `riemann-core` crate which defines high-level traits and interfaces.
+The project is built around the `coins-core` crate which defines high-level traits and interfaces.
 Chain-specific libraries use these traits to provide a consistent developer experience across chains.

-We have provided a `rmn-btc` crate with a Bitcoin-targeted implementation.
+We have provided a `bitcoins` crate with a Bitcoin-targeted implementation.
 See its documentation for usage instruction and details.
-We have also provided wasm bindings to `rmn-btc` via `wasm-bindgen`.
+We have also provided wasm bindings to `bitcoins` via `wasm-bindgen`.

-`rmn-bip32` provides tooling for BIP32 HDKey derivation, and `rmn-psbt` implements the BIP174 partially-signed transaction format.
+`bitcoins-bip32` provides tooling for BIP32 HDKey derivation, and `bitcoins-psbt` implements the BIP174 partially-signed transaction format.

 ## Getting started

-If building a Rust app, use `rmn-btc` in the `./bitcoin/` directory.
-If building for a browser, use `rmn-btc-wasm` in the `./bitcoin-wasm/` directory.
+If building a Rust app, use `bitcoins` in the `./bitcoin/` directory.
+If building for a browser, use `bitcoins-wasm` in the `./bitcoin-wasm/` directory.

 Once there, you can build and view the documentation using `$ cargo rustdoc --open`.